howardzzhang/nfl_survivor_optimize/README.md

 ![constant_lookforward_survivalperiod](https://user-images.githubusercontent.com/57815640/189229633-01012861-b658-4510-9ea0-50ab55a830cc.png)

 ### Week-specific $L$
 How about a week-specific $L$?
 I use a genetic algorithm to determine $L_{w'}$, for $w'=1,..,W-1$ (notice that if you survive until the last week $W$, the only available look forward period is 1 so we only need to choose the look forward window for $W-1$ weeks).
-The improvement looks to be decent for realized (11.2 over 9.8 weeks for realized ) but small for expected (9.1 to 9.2).
+The improvement looks to be decent for realized (11.2 over 9.8 weeks for realized) but small for expected survival (9.1 to 9.2).

 Packages used: Evolutionary.jl, JuMP with HiGHS